 n260

-With installation of a Nest Power Connector, you may notice error code E297 be displayed.
+During installation of a Nest Power Connector, you will sometimes notice error code E297 be displayed.
 This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector is already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical